charliegerard/dancingcats/README.md

 #Dancing cats

----
+If you want to check out this website, please visit http://charliegerard.github.io/dancingcats and don't forget to turn the sound up!

-If you want to check out this website, please visit http://charliegerard.github.io/dancingcats Please turn the sound up for best experience!
+##FUNCTIONALITY:

-This website has just been created in a night to start using jQuery.
+* Nothing in particular, just a stupid website with lolcats gifs that I did when I started learning more about Javascript.

-The first goal was to make a cat walk from left to right on the screen.
+#TODO:

-Later on, I had extra spare time so I decided to customise it a bit and add cats, effects and a song.
+* Refactor the code so it doesn't look like it was my first attempt to Javascript.